-system's Value-at-Risk in case an individual bank's VaR shifts from its median state to the extreme left tail (i.e., when the bank is in distress).
+We measure a bank's contribution to systemic risk by looking at a bank's Δ COVAR (see Adrian and Brunnermeier (2016)).
+The conditional Δ COVAR measures changes in the financial system's value at risk in case an individual bank's VaR shifts from its median state to the extreme left tail (i.e., when the bank is in distress).
 As we focus on the European banking market, we do not use the state variables based on U.S.-level data as proposed by Adrian and Brunnermeier (2016) to estimate Δ COVAR.
-Instead, we consider appropriate European state variables, i.e., the change in the Euro yield curve, the change between the ten-year Euro area yield rate and the three-month Euro interest rate, the Euro Stoxx 50 return, real estate returns in excess of the Euro Stoxx 50 equity market, the short-term Treasury Bill Eurodollar spread and the change in the credit spread VSTOXX.
+Instead, we consider appropriate European state variables: the change in the euro yield curve, the change between the 10-year euro area yield rate and the 3-month euro interest rate, the Euro Stoxx 50 return, real estate returns in excess of the Euro Stoxx 50 equity market, the short-term Treasury Bill Eurodollar spread, and the change in the credit spread VSTOXX.